makersacademy/takeaway-challenge/README.md

 ## To be continued...

-* Add unit tests for messaging
+* Add unit tests for messaging - currently no tests in place to make sure this works
+* Add check total functionality - we have one red test set up for this which currently cannot pass
+* Possibly change the structure of order_items and the menu_items into just hashes for ease of use
 * Add clear feature to the order object after the complete order function has been called
-* Add check total functionality
-* Possibly change the structure of order_items and the menu into just hashes for ease of use